joshfinnie/joshfinnie.com/README.md

 ### Setup & Develop

-To setup this repo, run `npm install` after cloning.
+To setup this repo, make sure you have `pnpm` installed then run `pnpm install` after cloning.

-To run this repo locally, run `npm run start`.
+To run this repo locally, run `pnpm run dev`.

-To test and build locally, run `npm run build`.
-(This sometimes will throw errors `npm run start` does not.)
+To test and build locally, run `pnpm run build`.
+(This sometimes will throw errors `pnpm run dev` does not.)

 ### Template for Blog Post